Micro Reviews, 2026

 Peter Beagle, The Last Unicorn

 Near-perfect.
 It is miraculous the way this book can inflect its humour with sadness, and its melancholic moments with lightness.
-I love that its characters are full of song and verse.
-I love that it feels no obligation to give them an easy, happy ending.
+I love that its characters often break into song.
+I love that feels it no obligation to give them an easy, happy ending.
 I love that it is about being loved for who you are and not what you do, that it pushes back against being a hero even as it is obsessed with, explores our need for heroic narratives.

 Taiyo Matsumoto, Ping Pong Volume One